ServiceNow/azimuth/docs/docs/reference/configuration/analyses/syntax.md

     1. Maximum number of tokens for a sentence to be tagged as short (e.g <=3 for the default)
     2. Minimum number of tokens for a sentence to be tagged as long (e.g >=16 for the default)
     3. spaCy model to use for syntax tagging.
-English default is `"en_core_web_sm"`.
     4. spaCy dependency tags used to determine whether a word is a subject (noun).
-English default is `["nsubj", "nsubjpass"]`.
     5. spaCy dependency tags used to determine whether a word is an object (noun).
-English default is `["dobj", "pobj", "obj"]`.

 === "Config Example"